aimeepete/Automated-ELK-Stack-Deployment/README.md

 ### Elk Configuration

-- Ansible was used to automate configuration of the ELK machine.
+- Ansible was used to automate the configuration of the ELK machine.
 No configuration was performed manually which is advantageous because provisions can be applied to multiple servers within a few minutes.

 - The playbook implements the following tasks: